st-tech/ppf-contact-solver/README.md

 python3 warmup.py vscode
 ```

 The generated file contains a list of recommended extensions.
-You will be prompted to install these extensions when your VSCode connects to the container via the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+You will be prompted to install these extensions when your VSCode connects to the container.
-Finally, connect to the container by following [this guide](https://code.visualstudio.com/docs/devcontainers/containers).
+Finally, connect to the container using the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 Now you're good to go! 🚀